 Note: Maintenance medications are taken regularly for chronic conditions, such as high blood pressure, asthma, diabetes, or high cholesterol.

-You can choose from two 90-day refill options for the same low price.
+You can choose from three 90-day refill options.

 Option 1: Refill at any Preferred90 Saver retail pharmacy.
 Fill your 90-day supply at any Preferred90 Saver location and pick up your medication at your convenience.